 - Certificates and qualifications: official evidence of formal training or education, such as an academic degree or nursing qualification.

 WifOR’s Big Data Skills Analysis follows a mixed method approach, structured in three steps.
 This approach is a quantitative analysis to determine the current and targeted professions on the labor market.
-Furthermore, WifOR applies its own databases, containing with several million job postings, which are constantly updated through web scrapings to assess the most recent labor market trends and developments.
+Furthermore, WifOR applies its own databases, containing with several million job postings, which are constantly updated through web scrapings to assess the most recent labor market developments.

 In the first step, WifOR determines the skill requirements according to the profiles for the selected professions.
-Using AI-supported analyses, the most important skills for each profession can be identified from ca. 50,000 relevant skills before being qualitatively classified.
+Using AI-supported analysis, the most important skills for each profession can be identified from ca. 50,000 relevant skills before being qualitatively classified.

 In the second step, the job requirements are linked with a macroeconomic labor market model.
 Thereby, WifOR identifies the most important skills for the selected jobs in the future.

 In the third step, WifOR determines similarities between job requirements in order to derive meaningful courses of action for companies.
-This enables the planning of recruiting and training measures based on the identified skill gaps.
+This enables the planning of recruitment and training measures based on the identified skill gaps.